 Introduction

-Subclinical thyroid dysfunction is defined as the combination of abnormal thyroid stimulation hormone (TSH) levels with normal thyroid hormone levels [1-4].
-Subclinical thyroid dysfunction, so defined, is common, with a population prevalence of approximately 5% [1].
-Even though it is generally asymptomatic or associated only with non-specific symptoms, subclinical thyroid dysfunction has been associated with many adverse outcomes across a variety of organ systems [1-4].
-Therefore, despite the lack of convincing evidence of significant benefit, treatment for subclinical thyroid dysfunction has been recommended in certain circumstances[2,5-7].
+Subclinical thyroid dysfunction is defined as the combination of abnormal thyroid stimulation hormone (TSH) levels with normal thyroid hormone levels [1-5].
+Subclinical thyroid dysfunction, so defined, is common, with a population prevalence of approximately 5% [1], increasing to 15% to 20% in the elderly [5] Even though it is generally asymptomatic or associated only with non-specific symptoms, subclinical thyroid dysfunction has been associated with many adverse outcomes across a variety of organ systems [1-5].
+Therefore, despite the lack of convincing evidence of significant benefit, treatment for subclinical thyroid dysfunction has been recommended in certain circumstances [2, 5-8].

-Underlying the concept of subclinical thyroid dysfunction is the understanding that the intra-individual variation in thyroid hormone levels is less than the inter-individual variation[8].
-This has led to the view that individuals may have abnormal thyroid hormone levels for themselves, even though the hormone levels may still lie within a population normal range[8,9].
+Underlying the concept of subclinical thyroid dysfunction is the understanding that the intra-individual variation in thyroid hormone levels is less than the inter-individual variation [9].
+This has led to the view that individuals may have abnormal thyroid hormone levels for themselves, even though the hormone levels may still lie within a population normal range [9, 10].

-Physiologically, each individual has been thought to have a ‘set-point’, target, reference, or ideal level of thyroid hormones [8-11].
-Set point theory proposes that deviation from such a set point generates an error signal to which the body responds[12].
-As TSH levels are believed to be the most sensitive marker of thyroid functionit has followed that abnormal TSH levels, even in the context of normal free thyroxine(FT4) and free triiodothyronine (FT3) levels, indicate thyroid dysfunction [4,13], albeit a more subtle dysfunction than that of overt thyroid dysfunction, when there are abnormalities of FT4 and /or FT3 as well as TSH.
+Physiologically, each individual has been thought to have a ‘setpoint’, target, reference, or ideal level of thyroid hormones [9-12].
+Set point theory proposes that deviation from such a set point generates an error signal to which the body responds [13].
+As TSH levels are believed to be the most sensitive marker of thyroid function it has followed that abnormal TSH levels, even in the context of normal free thyroxine (FT4) and free triiodothyronine (FT3) levels, indicate thyroid dysfunction [4, 14], albeit a more subtle dysfunction than that of overt thyroid dysfunction, when there are abnormalities of FT4 and /or FT3 as well as TSH.

-TSH levels as well as being the arbiters of the diagnosis of subclinical thyroid dysfunction are also promoted as the parameters that guide therapy when therapy is instituted[5].
+TSH levels as well as being the arbiters of the diagnosis of subclinical thyroid dysfunction are also promoted as the parameters that guide therapy when therapy is instituted [6].